 Einstein on the Beach is like ice cream.
 Or sex.
 Or Yosemite.
 Or that famously stinky flower that blooms at The Huntington.

-You can read or listen to descriptions, see pictures, even watch videos, but none of that can come anywhere close to what it’s truly like to experience it yourself in person.
-And like those other four worldly pleasures, Einstein gives you an overwhelming urge to experience it again and again — even if bits of the experience can be tedious, disappointing, and even annoying.
+You can read or hear descriptions, see pictures, even watch videos, but none of these come anywhere close to experiencing what it’s truly like in person.
+And like those four other worldly pleasures, Einstein gives you an overwhelming urge to experience it again and again — even if bits of it can be tedious, disappointing, and even annoying.

 It is noteworthy that the director’s name is listed before the composer’s (with Ms. Childs’ name coming third in smaller font).
-Quick — name the stage director of the original production of Don Giovanni, Turandot, or Wozzeck. . . . good luck with that without googling it.
+Quick: name the stage director of the original production of Don Giovanni, Turandot, or Wozzeck. . . . good luck without googling it.
 Opera is inherently a form of musical theater, with music usually taking pride of place.
 Not so here.
-Mr. Glass’s music provides an important and compelling backbone for the evening, but is not the primary driving force.
-Instead, Mr. Wilson’s eye-popping set design — unapologetically formalist, recognizable yet still ambiguous, and laden with disjointed, dream-like qualities — is what makes this Einstein such an arresting experience.
+Mr. Glass’s music provides an important and compelling backbone for the evening but is not the primary driving force.
+Instead, Mr. Wilson’s eye-popping set design — unapologetically formalist, recognizable yet still ambiguous, and laden with disjointed, dream-like qualities — is what makes this opera such an arresting experience.

 - You can just sit back and admire the visual play: the “Trial” scene is a feast of evolving geometric complexity as simple shapes become a courtroom; “Bed” provides the slowest of burns as a rectangle of light crawls from a horizontal position to a vertical one, all while a soprano sings an aria.